 Papers in Progress

-A paper on gender norms as games
+A paper on agency, gender norms, and games

 A paper on marginalized experience and philosophical method